Focus-Board/UI-for-Server/README.md

 # UI-for-Server
-This is the UI for the Server side the server UI allows someone to see what options does the server provie
+This is the UI for the Server side the server UI allows someone to see what options does the server provide